-IBM have been seen regularly on DiversityInc’s Top 50 List for the best diverse companies since 2001, they have the credit which goes by their stated mission and constantly look at their policies to make they support what they promise to their employees.
+IBM has been seen regularly on DiversityInc’s Top 50 List for the best diverse companies since 2001, they have the credit which goes by their stated mission and constantly looks at their policies to make they support what they promise to their employees.

-IBM offer a generous parental leave scheme to all their employees which now includes 20 weeks of paid maternity leave.
-Once parents return to work, IBM continue to support them with benefits such as flexible working so that they are able to pick kids up from school, go to doctors’ appointments, and attend special events.
-IBM also offer a variety of career development programmes to help all their employees progress within the company.
+IBM offers a generous parental leave scheme to all their employees which now includes 20 weeks of paid maternity leave.
+Once parents return to work, IBM continues to support them with benefits such as flexible working so that they are able to pick kids up from school, go to doctors’ appointments, and attend special events.
+IBM also offers a variety of career development programmes to help all their employees progress within the company.
 Every year employees at IBM are encouraged to spend 40+ hours on learning to enhance their professional and personal development.

-Not only do Cisco provide employees with benefits that help them to maintain a work life balance, but they also want to ensure that they have constant access to personal development.
+Not only does Cisco provide employees with benefits that help them to maintain a work-life balance, but they also want to ensure that they have constant access to personal development.
 They provide a community which makes it easy for employees to connect with other teams and also potentially swap jobs with someone either on a temporary or permanent basis to develop new skills and new career aspirations.

 Taking a career break as a woman can leave you wondering if you will have a job to return to.
 It is often that we see women getting dismissed once they return to work as they have missed out on a year of the companies’ successes and they lack some new skills which they have required in the year.
 As well as it being hard for women to get back into the tech sector, it is even harder to find an employer that can cater to their needs in regard to being flexible and understanding.